NathanDias11/AI-Assignments-and-Postlabs/README.md

-This Repository consists of Artificial Intelligence Termwork
+This Repository consists of the practicals, postlabs and assignments of Artificial Intelligence